gm2552/wfd-topology-scenarios/README.md

 # wfd-topology-scenarios

-Topology deployment scenarios for Where For Dinner.
+This repository outlines several deployment topology scenarios for the Where For Dinner application.
 It uses a common build configuration which references the main Where For Dinner source  location in the [sample accelerators repository](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/where-for-dinner).
 The configuration uses deployed instances of RabbitMQ, MySQL, and Redit and uses ResourceClaims to reference the provisioned services (could be a direct secret reference as well).